German Christmas Markets: Everything You Need to Know

 Drinking Glühwein and keeping warm at the bonfire in Bochum

 • Glühbier (mulled beer): it’s a rather new drink, a Belgian invention.
-Not my favourite, I must admit, although I’m a beer lover.
-But hey, everyone’s different, so try it and it might just turn into your favourite drink!
+Not my favorite, I must admit, although I’m a beer lover.
+But hey, everyone’s different, so try it and it might just turn into your favorite drink!

 • Beer: goes without saying that everywhere in Germany beer is consumed in large amounts.
 Yes, even at Christmas markets, despite the temperatures.
 You can usually find at least two types of beer at every market.
 Sorts vary depending on the region where you are visiting a Christmas market.